Sonora Northwest Mexico, Mexico Travel Guide

 Typically Monday-Friday, 9 AM - 4 PM.
 Some locations have Saturday morning hours.

-Breakfast: 7 AM - 11 AM; Lunch (Comida): 1 PM - 4 PM (main meal); Dinner (Cena): 7 PM - 10 PM, often later on weekends.
+Breakfast: 7 IN the morning - 11 AM; Lunch (Comida): 1 PM - 4 PM (main meal); Dinner (Cena): 7 PM - 10 PM, often later on weekends.

 Be aware of public and religious holidays affecting services.

-Further insights on banking and seasonal changes.
+Further insights on banking and based on the season changes.

 During public and religious holidays, expect closures and increased transportation activity.
 Plan ahead.